-The Department of Chemistry & Biochemistry at George Mason University, within the College of Science (COS), invites applications from outstanding candidates for a term faculty position in organic chemistry beginning Fall 2019.
+The George Mason University Department of Chemistry & Biochemistry in the College of Science (COS) invites applications from outstanding candidates for our term instructional faculty position in organic chemistry beginning Fall 2021.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.
-Former applicants need not apply.

 Completion of a PhD in organic chemistry prior to starting this appointment;

 Ability to deliver engaging and high-quality instruction in organic chemistry courses at the undergraduate and graduate levels;

 Record of successful teamwork in a collaborative environment;

 Familiarity with instructional technology (e.g. Blackboard) and teaching in technology enhanced classrooms.